With DUI-related ejection from Army, deputy who killed Massey should have raised flags, experts say

 In the video, Grayson and another officer search outside Massey's house for a prowler before knocking on her front door.
 Several minutes pass before Massey answers, during which time Grayson makes a comment that she's dead inside and calls impatiently for her.

-When she does, Massey, who had suffered mental health issues, says, “Don't hurt me,” acts confused and repeats, “Please, God.”
+When she opens the door, Massey, who had suffered mental health issues, says, “Don't hurt me,” acts confused and repeats, “Please, God.”
 Grayson responds in a condescending manner when asking if there's anything else he can do for her.
 As he tries to get her name for a report, he enters the house.

 “His conduct before, during and after suggests that this guy was a loose cannon, and that’s being polite,” said Kalfani Ture, a former police officer, now assistant professor of criminal justice at Widener University in Chester, Pennsylvania, and an instructor in the New York Police Department's academy.